 But in the days after the initial police interview, Torres struggled to make sense of the trauma she’d survived.
 Something didn’t quite add up.

-“I remember waking up in the morning and just having all these memories hit me,” Torres told Elizabeth Smart for Elizabeth Smart: Finding Justice in a special that will air August 2 at 10/9c on Lifetime.
+“I remember waking up in the morning and just having all these memories hit me,” Torres told Elizabeth Smart in the Lifetime special, Elizabeth Smart: Finding Justice.
 “I was so confused, I remember that…and all the baths.
 So many baths.
 You just want to be clean.”

 A few days later, on August 2, Candra returned to the police station with a radically different version of what happened.

 In the second version of her story, Torres didn’t see her husband get shot.
 Instead, she says she was at the campsite cooking breakfast when she heard the shot go off.
 Brown came down to the campsite, where he then shot Torres’s dog.

 “I looked at him and said, ‘You shot my dog,'” Torres recalls.
 “He got a big smile on his face, and he said, ‘I shot your husband too.'”

 From there, Candra Torres says Brown took her farther into the woods, where he repeatedly raped her that night—the night of her husband’s murder.
 The next day, Torres prayed aloud to God for protection.
 Brown—perhaps moved by Torres’s fear, or by her religious devotion—told the teenage widow he would spare her life.
 He also told her that her husband’s killing had been a hunting accident rather than a deliberate murder.

 Torres told police she believed him, explaining later that, “To protect yourself, you want to believe what you’re being told because it’s so much less traumatic.
 Now, nobody murdered your husband to rape you.
 So I believed that it was an accident.”

 But investigators viewed the shifting story with suspicion.
 They gave Candra Torres a second polygraph test; this time, she failed it.